plainas/post-slideshow-gallery/readme.txt

 = Can I display multiple galleries in the same page? =

-Yes, that was a reason this plugin was created, there was no decen slideshow plugin that would do that, so this post-slideshow-gallery was created.
+Yes, that was a reason this plugin was created, there was no decent slideshow plugin that would do that, so this post-slideshow-gallery was created.

 = Can I change the look and feel of the slideshow? =